RoydonTay/Property-Price-Prediction/README.md

 # Property-Price-Prediction
 ## About Project
 In this personal project, I attempt the different stages of an end-to-end data science project.
-This project uses a dataset from the Urban Redevelopment Authorithy (URA) API.
+This project uses a dataset from the Urban Redevelopment Authority (URA) API.
 It contains more than 100,000 private property transactions between 2017-2022.

 ## Summary of Project
 ### Outline: